-We can represent the two typical clustering processes (figure 4) as follows:
+We can represent the two typical clustering processes (Figure 4) as follows:

-- 1. exogenous joint-location, if the clustering agents come from other areas external to the one observed; - 2. endogenous joint-location, if the units come from within the area where a cluster already exists, locating in the same area (typical of districts).
-Let us assume that agents can evaluate their fitness land-scape on the entire grid, so that each cell can be characterized by an index of attractiveness (or of preference, advantage or probability) of occupation and that the grid shows about the same attractiveness land-scape for each agent.
-At first let us assume that the space is empty and does not reveal particular factors of attractiveness, so that the attractiveness landscape is flat (figure 5-A).
+1. exogenous joint-location, if the clustering agents come from other areas external to the one observed;

+2. endogenous joint-location, if the units come from within the area where a cluster already exists, locating in the same area (typical of districts).
+Let us assume that agents can evaluate their fitness landscape on the entire grid, so that each cell can be characterized by an index of attractiveness (or of preference, advantage or probability) of occupation and that the grid shows about the same attractiveness landscape for each agent.
+At first let us assume that the space is empty and does not reveal particular factors of attractiveness, so that the attractiveness landscape is flat (Figure 5-A).

-Following the combinatory systems view, our hypothesis is that if a new agent is attracted to one cell the attractiveness landscape is modified; the attractiveness of the occupied cell (for endogenous clustering) and/or that of the neighboring cells (for exogenous clustering) increases (usually non-linearly) and a force of attraction begins to act (figure 5-B).
+Following the combinatory systems view, our hypothesis is that if a new agent is attracted to one cell the attractiveness landscape is modified; the attractiveness of the occupied cell (for endogenous clustering) and/or that of the neighbouring cells (for exogenous clustering) increases (usually non-linearly) and a force of attraction begins to act (Figure 5-B).
+This means that now the grid has a certain number of adjacent cells with a higher attractiveness of occupation.
+A peak of preference forms on the grid.